Abuhajer/reading-notes/read2.md

 **Everything is a file** under Linux.
-Even directories.\
+Even directories./

 Linux is an extensionless system.
-Files can have any extension they like or none at all.\
+Files can have any extension they like or none at all./

 Linux is **case sensitive**
-Beware of silly typos.\
+Beware of silly typos./